se21m024/DataScience/ML - Exercise 2/se21m024_Stummer_ml_ex2_comp_eval.md

 ### Accuracy and F1 measure

-The highest (= best) accuracy and F1 measures were accomplished by the decision tree with the sqrt or the log2 function to limit the number of features for consideration for each split.
+The highest (= best) accuracy and F1 measures were accomplished by the decision tree with the sqrt and the log2 function to limit the number of features for consideration for each split.
 An F1 measure of 0.689 was achieved.
 The worst accuracy and F1 measures were reached by the perceptron (the chosen alpha value had no impact on the outcome).
 An F1 measure of only 0.223 was achieved.
 <br><br>